Celebrating Halloween at the Office

 Events like Halloween at the Office can be great ways to promote employee morale, teamwork, and inter-departmental cooperation.
 They can also help you identify creativity, innovation and leadership talents among your employees that you can develop for business purposes.
 Besides being good for business, it can be fun.
 Give it a try.

-Some shy employees feel unable to fully participate in group activities at the office.
+Some shy employees feel unable to participate in group activities at the office fully.
 They worry about appearing silly or being embarrassed.
 Halloween may provide a good opportunity for these employees to join in.
 It's a great time for shy people to show off their talents at the office while hiding behind a costume.

 Here are some good costume choices for employees who are uncertain about participating in the office Halloween party: